zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 };
 ```

 The "missing" positions are filled with the "spare" numbers of the layout with more keys.
-The order in which the "spare" keys are used is irrelevant; counting backwards is merely a convenient way of doing so.
+The order in which the spare keys are used is arbitrary and counting backwards is a convenient way to assign them.

 If the right side with fewer keys were used as a reference instead, then the overall position map would look like this: